saltybun/salt/SALT.md

 - `init` - inits a new `salt.json` file in the current directory with example command
 - `add` - adds a bundle to your salt interface
-- `pin` - pinning the folder as a salt bundle
+- `pin` - pinning the folder as a salt project
-- `unpin` - unpin a salt bundle
+- `unpin` - unpin a salt project
-- `open` - open a bundle in your default file manager
+- `open` - open a project in your default file manager
-- `jump` - jump to the bundle folder
+- `jump` - jump to the project folder
-- `watch {BUNDLE} {COMMAND}` - runs the command from your bundle and restarts the process if directory contents changes
-- `+ {BUNDLE} {COMMAND...}` - wildcard command to run any command on a pinned bundle
+- `+ {BUNDLE} {COMMAND...}` - wildcard command to run any command on a pinned project
 - `-` - runs the last salt command

 ### Creating a new bundle

-A new bundle can be initialized with the following command.
+A new salt project can be initialized with the following command.

 ```sh
 s init